ando-shah/swarm/README.md

 We also need to modify *Assets/Bootstrap.cs*, and the modifications are identical to the file in PiratesTutorial and it is how the Unity Client (any player logging in) uses to connect to the simulation.
 This script first finds the PlayerSpawner, and then requests PlayerSpawner to create a new Player and inject them into the simulation at the designated coordinates (defaulted to (0,0,0))

 At this point you can build, and run the simulation locally.
-Once that is successful, open the project in Unity and play the CLientScene.
+Once that is successful, open the project in Unity and play the ClientScene.
 You should see something like this:
 <br />

 ![Client View](/images/Unity-Client-first-view.png)